YashuBhat96/ByteTrack/README.md

 python ByteTrack_main.py --config config.yaml
 ```

+## Results

 ## Status ![Proof of Concept](https://img.shields.io/badge/status-proof--of--concept-blue)

 ## License ![License: MIT](https://img.shields.io/badge/license-MIT-green)
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## HomeBytes Study Information
+This study serves as a proof-of-concept aimed at assessing whether eating behaviors observed in a controlled, in-lab setting can be translated to free-living conditions (at home).
+Our primary goal is to evaluate the validity of bite detection and intake patterns outside the lab by comparing in-lab and at-home bite rates as well as cumulative intake curves.

+ByteTracker is an innovative deep-learning and computer vision-based tool designed for automatic bite detection in children.
+By automating the process of bite detection, ByteTracker significantly reduces labor and time costs associated with manual observations.
+This study focuses on:

+Comparing Manual vs. AI-Based Detection: We plan to assess ByteTracker's accuracy against traditional manual annotations (gold-standard) to validate its performance.
+Evaluating Lab vs. Home Conditions: We plan to explore the consistency of bite rate and intake patterns in controlled versus free-living environments, assessing ByteTracker's applicability beyond the lab.

+ByteTracker represents a step forward in leveraging AI to streamline eating behavioral analysis, aiming to enhance the scalability and practicality of dietary studies in real-world settings.